SoulWorkerResearch/lua-types/README.md

 Just typing for scripts

-> Written for [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension for VSCode
-> Install it before do anything
+> Written for [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension for VSCode (install it before do anything)

 ## 👀 How to